FAQ for pregnancy

 Cigarettes can restrict the essential oxygen supply to your baby, so their heart has to beat harder every time you smoke.
 Protecting your baby from the harm of tobacco smoke is one of the best things you can do to give your baby a healthy start in life.
 No matter what stage you are in your pregnancy, it’s not too late to give up smoking.
 Stopping completely will provide immediate benefits for you and your unborn baby (including being is less likely to be born too early, being born underweight, reducing the risk of cot death and stillbirth) and is recommended by experts rather than cutting down.

-Fresh Air Babies (FAB) in Leeds, is a free service to provide both mums and dads with what they need to stop smoking.
-Call them free on 08001694219 or text FAB to 07811542548 for more information.
+One You Leeds, is a free service to provide both mums and dads with what they need to stop smoking.
+Call them free on 0800 1694219 or visit oneyouleeds.co.uk

 Is vomitting in pregnancy normal?